mvcds/my-library/carreer/development/programming/Process.md

-Run within its own isolated memory space and can only talk to other processes through specific mechanisms
+Run within its own isolated [[Memory]] space and can only talk to other processes through specific mechanisms